AVEgame/AVE/games/INSTRUCTIONS.md

     Here is a bucket. + bucket

 will add a bucket to the players inventory.
+You can also remove items from a player's inventory with '~':

+    Screw you and your bucket.
+It's mine. ~ bucket

 Options and lines of dialog can be conditionally displayed based upon items in the players inventory.
 For example: